hotab/CentOS-application/README.md

 After analything how is it done now, I came to a conclusion that this should me a modular tool, wich will use python and sh scripts.
 I think so, because:

-+ sh scripts, that are to be used here, are rather simple (say, opening a port for connections, closing it, locking root user login to mysql, and so on), up to being one-liners, thus it is easier to implement them directly, so that it is familiar for those, who will implement the best practices, and can be easily read by those only using it, in case they do, and creating a good macros language for that would not simplify it further.
++ sh scripts, that are to be used here, are rather simple (say, opening a port for connections, closing it, locking root user login to mysql, and so on), up to being one-liners, thus it is easier to implement them directly, so that it is familiar for those, who will implement the best practices, and can be easily read by those only using it, in case they do.
 + python is installed by default in CentOS, and thus, is available on every machine.
 It is slow, but for a one-off task like hardening security - it is perfect.
 It will give us ability to implement platform-independed tools to determine installed software, execute recipes, and so on - most of the work will be done here.

 In short: We will use sh commands to do the actual hardening, and we will use python scripts to execute needed commands.